Papers from the Yorkshire 2000 Conference

 This publication makes available for the first time all 15 papers presented at a two day conference held at Mount Allison University, Sackville, N.B., in August, 2000.
 The conference was part of a week-long celebration held in Sackville in honour of the more than 1000 immigrants from Yorkshire, England, who settled in Atlantic Canada (most in the Chignecto Region) between 1772 and 1775.

-The conference brought together noted academics, genealogists, and local historians, and the proceedings include an introductory essay by Dr. Bill Hamilton.
+The conference brought together noted academics, genealogists, and local historians, and the proceedings include an introductory essay by Dr. William Hamilton.

 220 pages.
 Publication launched May 31, 2012.